GPS Courses (2019-20)

 Ge 1.
 Earth and Environment.
 9 units (3-3-3): third term.
 An introduction to the ideas and approaches of earth and planetary sciences, including both the special challenges and viewpoints of these kinds of science as well as the ways in which basic physics, chemistry, and biology relate to them.
 In addition to a wide-ranging lecture-oriented component, there will be a required field trip component.
 The lectures and topics cover such issues as solid Earth structure and evolution, plate tectonics, oceans and atmospheres, climate change, and the relationship between geological and biological evolution.
 Not offered on a pass/fail basis.
 Satisfies the menu requirement of the Caltech core curriculum.
 Instructor: Asimow.

 Ge 10.
 Frontiers in Geological and Planetary Sciences.
-2 units (2-0-0); second term: The course may be taken multiple times.
+2 units (2-0-0): second term.
+The course may be taken multiple times.
 Weekly seminar by a member of the Division of Geological and Planetary Sciences or a visitor to discuss a topic of his or her current research at an introductory level.
 The course is designed to introduce students to research and research opportunities in the division and to help students find faculty sponsors for individual research projects.
 Graded pass/fail.
-Instructor: Clayton.
+Instructor: Thompson.

 Ge 11 a.
 Introduction to Earth and Planetary Sciences: Earth as a Planet.
 9 units (3-3-3): first term.
 Systematic introduction to the physical and chemical processes that have shaped Earth as a planet over geological time, and the observable products of these processes-rock materials, minerals, land forms.
 Geophysics of Earth.
 Plate tectonics; earthquakes; igneous activity.
 Metamorphism and metamorphic rocks.
 Rock deformation and mountain building.
 Weathering, erosion, and sedimentary rocks.
 The causes and recent history of climate change.
 The course includes an overnight field trip and a weekly laboratory section focused on the identification of rocks and minerals and the interpretation of topographic and geological maps.
 Although Ge 11 abcd is designed as a sequence, any one term may be taken as a standalone course.
 Instructor: Wernicke.